psecio/parse/README.md

 - Avoid the use of the `ereg*` functions (now deprecated)
 - Ensure that the second paramater of `extract` is set to not overwrite (*not* EXTR_OVERWRITE)
 - Checking output methods (echo, print, printf, print_r, vprintf, sprintf) that use variables in their options
+- Ensuring you're not using echo with file_get_contents

 Plenty more to come... (yup, `@todo`)